khan-faiz/khan-faiz.github.io/_posts/2022-01-18-how-to-coldbrew.markdown

 ![](/assets/howtocoldbrew/arabicacoffee9.jpg)
 *Arabica coffee beans, a necessary ingredient*

 Anecdotally the flavor of cold-brew is less bitter, and due to an increase in relative strength, one can stretch the usual bag of beans quite a bit more than usual, which may be desired for flavor-chasers and penny-pinchers.
-Due to the lack of heat in the extraction of compounds, and the increase in brew time from the coffee, you have differences in flavor profile and caffiene content from typical methods involving heat[^2].
+Due to the lack of heat in the extraction of compounds, and the increase in brew time from the coffee, you have differences in flavor profile and caffiene content from typical methods[^2].

 This short guide aims to describe a rough methodology to making cold-brew coffee for the inquisitive and curious.
 Fellows who embark on this path will be rewarded with robust flavor and (if desired) additional strength in their future brews.